19hours/sg-statutes/Acts/Securities and Futures Act.md

 (a) specify requirements applicable to the holder of a capital markets services licence in relation to securities financing;

-(aa) specify requirements and restrictions relating to the granting of unsecured advance, unsecured loan or unsecured credit facility by the holder of a capital markets services licence;
+(aa) specify, in the context of the granting of an unsecured advance, unsecured loan or unsecured credit facility by the holder of a capital markets services licence —

+(i) what constitutes any such unsecured advance, unsecured loan or unsecured credit facility; and

+(ii) the requirements and restrictions relating to any such grant;

+[Act 34 of 2012 wef 18/03/2013]

 (b) prohibit the making of direct or indirect representations, expressly or by implication, relating to specified matters, or the use of misleading or deceptive advertisements by or on behalf of the holder, and impose conditions or restrictions for the use of advertisements by or on behalf of the holder;